Kaspersky Review: Quick Expert Summary

 When I ran the app updater, it found 4 instances of outdated software on my computer.
 I really like how Kaspersky lets you update outdated software from within the antivirus — it installed all 4 outstanding updates in less than 5 minutes.

-Overall, Kaspersky’s antivirus engine is really good — it has a 100% perfect detection rate, with several types of scans to choose from, excellent real-time protection, and it doesn’t slow down a system during a full system scan.
+Overall, Kaspersky’s antivirus engine is really good — it has a 100% detection rate, several types of scans, excellent real-time protection, and it doesn’t slow your system down.

 Web Protection — Good Anti-Phishing Protection, Secure Web Browser & More